Chicago Has A 'Heavy Heart' After Dozens Wounded In 33 Shootings Last Weekend

 Community outreach

-In two separate incidents early Sunday morning, more than 10 people in the North Lawndale neighborhood were injured.
+In two separate incidents early Sunday morning, more than 10 people in the North Lawndale neighborhood were shot.
 Most of the victims were teenagers.
 The oldest was 25 years old, the youngest was 11 years old and a 17-year-old girl was killed.

 Monday, on one of the blocks where the gun violence flared, about two dozen young people were having fun making slime at the Stone Temple Baptist Church's Safe Haven Program, designed to give them a safe summer place.